gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. admonition:: Tasks

     #.
-Modify the code to amke better use of A or B button pressing.
+Modify the code to make better use of A or B button pressing.

 ----